UnderLogic/toml-serialization/Documentation~/src/serialization/toml-exporter.md

 ## Serialized Fields (Inspector)

-- `sourceObject : ScriptableObject` - The `ScriptableObject` to export to a TOML file.
+- `targetObject : ScriptableObject` - The `ScriptableObject` to export to a TOML file.
+- `outputFile : string` - The path to the TOML file to export to.
 - `usePersistentDataPath : bool` - Whether to use the persistent data path for the exported TOML file.
 - `ensureDirectoryExists : bool` - Whether to create the directory for the exported TOML file, if it does not exist.

-- `outputDirectory : string` - The output directory to append for the exported TOML file.
-- `defaultFileName : string` - The default file name to use for the exported TOML file.
+**NOTE:** The `outputFile` can include directories, but the directory must already exist unless `ensureDirectoryExists` is `true`.

 ## Public Events (Inspector)